orchestral/docs/src/mail.md

 <a name="mailer-push"></a>
 ### push() (send via configuration)

-`Orchestra\Mail::push()` would first check whether the administrator has choosen to send email directly or delayed it via queue.
+`Mailer::push()` would first check whether the administrator has choosen to send email directly or delayed it via queue.

 ```php
 use Orchestra\Model\User;